Best Performance by an Actress in a Supporting Role 1943

 Teresa Wright in The Imperfect Lady 1947

-The plot of the movie: Teresa Wright’s character falls in love with a politician (played by Ray Milland) but is worried about how her “scandalous” past career as a dancer will affect his career.
-Her father has already disowned her for pursuing such an amoral line of work.
+The plot of the movie: Teresa Wright’s character falls in love with a politician (played by Ray Milland) but is worried about how her “scandalous” line of work as a dancer will affect his career.
+Her father has already cut her off for pursuing such an amoral line of work.
 One night, people mistake her for a prostitute outside the theater!
 How will she explain all these events to the man she loves?

 Watch clip of the film “The Imperfect Lady”